Defending the Validity of a Will

 This category really speaks for itself.
 Every one knows what forgery is.
 However the usual rule applies.
 It may not always be easy to prove a forgery.The burden of proof (again) is on the person alleging the forgery.
 These cases nearly always involve forensic expert evidence to prove the forgery.

-Other Differences in New South Wales
+Other Differences to Will Defence in New South Wales

 Hereunder I will summarise various facets of Challenging a Will in NSW which differs slightly from other Australian States.
 As I have mentioned in other pages on this site the law is much the same in all Australian States however the specific wording in the legislation of each State can be a trap for lawyers and their clients Challenging a Will.
 Judges in court proceedings are very often limited in their determination of a case by the precise wording of the legislation or a practice note of a particular State.